jeffypie369/mock_data_generator/README.txt

 12.2.a.
 Input the desired length of the characters.
 (Condition: Integer) 12.2.b.
 Input the desired pattern of the characters following the prompt.
 (Condition: String of 'l', 'd' and 'x') 12.2.c.
 Input any values you want to exclude, separated by commas.
 If none, input 'n'.
 (Condition: Comma-separated strings or 'n')

 (NUMBER-path)
 12.1.
 Input whether number is integer or float.
 (Condition: 'f' or 'i') If float:
 12.1.a.
-Input whether the values follow a distribution (Normal or Uniform (default)).
-(Condition: 'n' or 's') 12.1.b.
 Input the number of desired decimal places.
-(Condition: Integer) 12.1.c.
-If Normal distribution, input estimated minimum value, then estimated maximum value in the next input.
-(Condition: Float)
-12.1.d.
+(Condition: Integer) 12.1.b.
+Input whether the values follow a distribution (Uniform (default) or Normal or Poisson).
+(Condition: 's', 'n' or 'p') 12.1.b.i.
 If Uniform distribution, input minimum value, then maximum value in the next input.
+(Condition: Float) 12.1.b.i.a.
+Input any values you want to exclude, separated by commas.
+If none, input 'n'.
+(Condition: Comma-separated strings of integers in defined range or 'n')
+12.1.b.ii.
+If Normal distribution, input whether to build based on mean & standard deviation values, or based on estimated min and max values.
+(Condition: '1' or '2')
+12.1.b.ii.a.
+If '1', input mean, then standard deviation in the next input.
+(Condition: Float) 12.1.b.ii.b.
+If '2', input estimated minimum value, then estimated maximum value in the next input.
+(Condition: Float) 12.1.b.iii.
+If Poisson distribution, input mean.
 (Condition: Float) 12.2.
 If integer:
 12.2.a.
 Input minimum value.
 (Condition: Integer) 12.2.b.
 Input maximum value.
-(Condition: Integer or Float) 12.2.c.
+(Condition: Integer) 12.2.c.
 Input any values you want to exclude, separated by commas.
 If none, input 'n'.
-(Condition: Comma-separated strings or 'n')
+(Condition: Comma-separated strings of floats in defined range or 'n')

 (DATETIME-path)
 12.1.
 Input whether column contains only date, or time, or both.
 (Condition: 'd' or 't' or 'dt') 12.2.
 Input the desired lower bound following the format provided by the prompt.